 Here is an example of calculating an individual’s net worth:

 Christopher Johnson is a successful entrepreneur and investor.
 Let's say Christopher's assets amount to $5 million, including his real estate holdings, investment portfolio, and savings accounts.
-His liabilities amount to $2 million, all of which includes a mortgage, several credit card balances, and other outstanding debts.
+His liabilities amount to $2 million, including a mortgage, several credit card balances, and other outstanding debts.

 Johnson’s net worth would be calculated as follows:

-Through this simple calculating, one can determine that Christopher Johnson's net worth is $3 million.
+Through this simple calculation, one can determine that Christopher Johnson's net worth is $3 million.

 Now, here is an example of a business’s net worth: